GLOBAL MARKETS-Dollar shakes off suspected Japan intervention; stocks brace for earnings | Business

 Japan likely spent a record 5.4 trillion-5.5 trillion yen ($36.16 billion-$36.83 billion) in its yen-buying intervention last Friday, according to estimates by Tokyo money market brokerage firms.
 Japanese authorities did not confirm whether or not there had been intervention.
 Any action to support the yen runs counter to the BOJ's commitment to controlling Japanese government borrowing costs and could increase the pressure on it to step back on yield curve control at its policy meeting this week.

 Sterling, meanwhile, see-sawed in volatile trade on news Boris Johnson had dropped out of the running for British prime minister.
-Former finance minister Rishi Sunak, who is the market's preferred candidate, has emerged as the front-runner for the job, which could reduce some of the political uncertainty hanging over the pound.
+Former finance minister Rishi Sunak will become Britain's next prime minister after he won the race to lead the Conservative Party, which could reduce some of the political uncertainty hanging over the pound.

-The news initially saw sterling jump almost a cent to $1.1402, but it could not hold and was last trading at $1.1328 as investors waited for more clarity.
-The leadership could potentially be settled later in the day if Sunak becomes the only candidate to secure the minimum number of MPs' votes required to progress.
+Sterling was last trading at $1.12935.
 "The day-to-day is tricky.
 My favourite expression on all of it this morning is this is a time to be a poker player, not a chess player.
 It's all about positioning and sentiment and understanding who you're playing against," Societe Generale strategist Kit Juckes said.

 Equities mostly extended the bounce that began late in New York on Friday on talk the Federal Reserve was debating when to slow the pace of hikes and might signal a step back at its November meeting.
 Markets are still priced for a rise of 75 basis points next month, but have scaled back bets on a matching move in December.
 The peak for rates has also edged down to around 4.87%, from above 5% early last week.